Bocconcini Cheese

-Bocconcini Cheese is small balls of Mozzarella, about the size of a chicken egg (thus another Italian name for these, “uvoa di mozzarella”, or “mozzarella eggs.”)
+Bocconcini cheese is small balls of mozzarella, about the size of chicken eggs (thus another Italian name for these, “uvoa di mozzarella“, or “mozzarella eggs.”)

-They are usually packed in water to keep them fresh.
+They are usually sold in tubs, packed in water to keep them fresh.

-In Italy, they are often made of buffalo milk.
+In Italy, the cheese is often made of buffalo milk.

 Bocconcini are usually served fresh as appetizers, and rarely cooked.